From contract-free handsets to prepaid flexibility, Vodafone has a little bit of something for every Australian mobile phone user.

-In SIM-only terms, it naturally enough depends on your average spend.
+In SIM-only terms, it depends on your average spend.
 Taking a $60 per month standard term, here's how Vodafone compares against other postpaid SIM-only providers:Back to top

-Vodafone's reputation is one of selling high-value plans on its own network, so if you're a particularly heavy data user, its high-end plans can often represent great value.
-Like most providers, its postpaid plans charge a flat $10 per excess GB of usage, helping to keep your costs under control.
+Vodafone's reputation is one of selling high-value plans on its own network, so if you're a particularly heavy data user its top-tier plans can often represent great value.
+Like most providers, its postpaid plans charge a flat $10 per GB of excess usage, helping to keep your costs under control.

-In terms of extra features, one key aspect of many of Vodafone's plans is the ability to earn bonus Qantas Points as part of your ongoing mobile spend.
-If you're a frequent flyer, that can be a great bonus value add.
+In terms of extra features, one key aspect of Vodafone's numerous plans is the ability to earn bonus Qantas Points as part of your ongoing mobile spend.
+If you're a frequent flyer, that can be a great additional value.
 Many plans also give you a bonus quantity of Qantas Points simply for signing up.